Scaffold-Stark/speedrunstark/README.md

 🃏 Predict the outcome by generating your random numbers in the exact same way as the DiceGame contract.

 > 📣 Reminder!
-Calling `roll_dice()` will fail unless you transfer a value of at least .002 Eth!.
-That's why in order to call `rigged_roll()` the user will need to transfer a value of at least .002 Eth.
+Calling `roll_dice()` will fail unless you transfer a value of at least .002 Strk!.
+That's why in order to call `rigged_roll()` the user will need to transfer a value of at least .002 Strk.

 🚀 To deploy your RiggedRoll contract, uncomment the appropriate lines in the `deploy.ts` file in `packages/snfoundry/script-ts/deploy.ts`